Number5ix/cx/3rdparty/README.md

 cx's fork of jemalloc more tightly integrates it with cxmem and the cx build and runtime configuration options.
-It also adds support for memory profiling on Windows platforms using the native NT kernel stacktrace facilities.
+It also adds support for memory profiling on Windows platforms using the native NT kernel stacktrace facilities, as well as the background thread for memory reclamation, which is pthread-only in the official version.

-**IMPORTANT!** jemalloc 4.x is used, as jemalloc 5.x has serious unresolved issues on Windows.
-In testing it caused memory usage several times higher than the amount of actual allocations.

 ## mbedTLS
 Currently cx only uses a small portion of mbedTLS (entropy gathering), but